rickwest/rickwest.co.uk/source/_posts/albert-laravel-docs.md

 ld unit testing
 ```

+---

 ### Reaping the rewards

 Being able to search the Laravel documentation directly form Albert is certainly a major increase in both convenience and productivity.

 Also, because the extension uses the same Algolia index as the [official Laravel docs](https://laravel.com/docs/6.0), the search is very fast and accurate, most of the time I’m in the location of the documentation that I need to reference within seconds.

-There are still some improvements that I would like to make, such as the possibility opf improving the display of the result and the ability to search a specific Laravel version, but at the minute I'm prioritising doing some actual learning.
+There are still some improvements that I would like to make, such as the possibility of improving the display of the result and the ability to search a specific Laravel version, but at the minute I'm prioritising doing some actual learning.
 Contributions, of course, are always more than welcome!

 ### I didn't stop at Laravel

 Such was the improvement, in my workflow, using this extension that I also created similar doc search extensions for [Vue.js](https://vuejs.org/), [Tailwind CSS](https://tailwindcss.com/) and Tighten's [Jigsaw](https://jigsaw.tighten.co/):

-[rickwest/albert-vue-docs🕵](https://github.com/rickwest/albert-vue-docs) - Albert extension for searching the Vue.js documentation 🔎.
+* [rickwest/albert-vue-docs](https://github.com/rickwest/albert-vue-docs) - Albert extension for searching the Vue.js documentation.

-[rickwest/albert-tailwind-docs🕵](https://github.com/rickwest/albert-tailwind-docs) - Albert extension for searching the Tailwind CSS documentation 💨🔍.
+* [rickwest/albert-tailwind-docs](https://github.com/rickwest/albert-tailwind-docs) - Albert extension for searching the Tailwind CSS documentation.

-[rickwest/albert-jigsaw-docs🕵](https://github.com/rickwest/albert-jigsaw-docs)️ - Albert extension for searching the Jigsaw documentation 🧩.
+* [rickwest/albert-jigsaw-docs](https://github.com/rickwest/albert-jigsaw-docs)️ - Albert extension for searching the Jigsaw documentation.

+Get turbocharging your own workflow 🚀!

 It would be great to hear any feedback or suggestions, or if you know an Albert extension that I would benefit from, let's continue the conversation over on [twitter](https://twitter.com/rick_west8) ✌️.